Wednesday, June 7, 2023

 Also Read: Olli, a 3D Printed, Self-driving Minibus

-If any disaster occurs and first responders are entering a damaged building.
+If any disaster occurs and first responders enter a damaged building.
 They may have blueprints of what the building looked like prior to the incident.
-But only those inside know what areas are now damage or where an injured person does locate.
-By pairing the wearable cloud with a device like Google Glass or night vision goggles, anyone access to the cloud.
-They can also see whatever the person wearing the cloud is seeing in real time.
-At that time, they will not need any platform or device specific hardware and software.
+But only those inside know what areas are now damaged or where an injured person does locate.
+Anyone can access the cloud by pairing the wearable cloud with a device like Google Glass or night vision goggles.
+They can also see whatever the person wearing the cloud sees in real-time.
+They will not need any platform or device-specific hardware and software at that time.

 “Another potential application area that we are looking into is hospital gowns.
 When a patient comes in, they connect to monitors to obtain heart rate, blood pressure, and other vitals.
 Whenever a patient goes to the restroom or needs to be move around, they have to take everything off or maneuver around with a large pole carrying all of the connected devices.
 Instead, we are putting sensors inside a vest that can be placed over the hospital gown itself.
 There will be a small version of the wearable cloud within the vest.
 Thus the vest itself can collect information, like a patient’s temperature,” said Hasan.

-According to scientists, this new cloud computing system technology solution could aid in a variety of ways.
-It may be useful for first responders communicate and share information during disasters to the way soldiers communicate on the battlefield.
+According to scientists, this new cloud computing system technology solution could aid in various ways.
+It may be useful for first responders to communicate and share information during disasters to how soldiers communicate on the battlefield.